-I am an entrepreneur, author, financial expert, outdoorsman & animal lover.
+I am a girl dad, entrepreneur, author and financial expert.
 I’ve been self employed since I was 25 having started multiple financial firms and becoming 100% financially independent before the age of 30.
-I am currently the founder of Orcam Financial Group where I specialize in low fee global macro asset management with a focus on stocks and bonds primarily.
-Prior to founding Orcam I briefly worked at Merrill Lynch on a $500MM team and then managed a private partnership which generated 14% annualized returns between 2006-11 while the S&P 500 averaged 1.9% annualized returns.
+I am currently the founder of Orcam Financial Group & Discipline Funds where I specialize in low fee global macro asset management with a focus on stocks and bonds primarily.
+Prior to founding Orcam I briefly worked at Merrill Lynch on a $500MM team and then managed a private partnership which generated 17% annualized returns between 2006-11 (14% after fees) while the S&P 500 averaged 1.9% annualized returns.
 The partnership had no negative calendar year returns during this period (including 2008).

 I wrote my first book, Pragmatic Capitalism in 2014, but am probably best known for the writing I do here at this site.
 In 2015 I was proud to be named as one of Investment News’ top “40 Under 40” in the finance field.
 I’ve appeared regularly on financial TV including Bloomberg and Fox Business and also regularly speak around the country at investment conferences.
 My work here on the website is regularly distributed at MarketWatch, Seeking Alpha and other large financial media platforms.